avico83/Prometheus/README.md

 #### *Introduction:*

-Alertmanager, handles api posts to Promethus.
+Alertmanager, handles api posts to Promethus.\n
 Send your data to the function to post to Prometheus Alertmanager